randym32/Anki.Vector.Documentation/documents/index.md

 ### WebViz and Console Variables
 "Pure" Developer builds of Vector software contain an HTTP API and webserver.
 This shows what it is, how to use it, and how it works.

+### The Communication Protocols

+The communication protocols Vector uses to talk to the cloud.
+(Several of the protocols were specified with gRPC and Protobuf.
+The information here was reconstructed from binaries, WebViz, logs and other sources.
+It is hoped to allow reconstruction of significant portions of the Protobuf specification.
+If the source protobuf specification files do become available later, these can be used to comment them.)

 ### [Vector Enhancement Proposals](vector-enhancement-proposals/Overview.md)
 These are proposals for changes -- enhancements -- to the modules on Vector.